My reason for coming

 The Program’s Beginning

 On August 14th I reached the agreed meeting point, inside of the Ben Gurion Airport.
-A lot of people had already gathered there and the program coordinator in Israel, Miri Sharon, warmly welcomed us.
+A lot of people had already gathered there and the program coordinator in Israel, Johanna, warmly welcomed us.
 One by one we were summoned and given our base assignments, some basic instructions to follow and some rules such as during the program you are not allowed to leave the country, no proselytizing is allowed, and there can be no discussion of politics.

 I found myself part of a mixed group, made up of American, English, Dutch, German, Australian and South African.
 There were both older and younger guys, starting from 20/21 up to 70 years of age and more; there were several couples too, such as wife and husband, father and son, mother and daughter, and so on… We were also honored to have a Japanese woman with us, whose story was very touching; she decided to join Sar-El out of gratitude for the support given by the Israeli medical teams to Japan during the dramatic days of the Tsunami, earlier this year.
 She felt it was important to give something back to a country so small but so generous and so she too joined Sar-El.